KurekMartin/WirePix/README.md

 You can switch the format type by selecting the tag and choosing from dropdown list.

 ## Thumbnails
-Thumbnails are generated from all [suported images files](https://imagemagick.org/script/formats.php#supported).
+Thumbnails are generated from all [suported image files](https://imagemagick.org/script/formats.php#supported).

 You can specify size of shorter or longer side for the newly created images.